April Fool’s Whisky 2021 (The Whisky Exchange)

 ‘Thirty years old’

-I mean, that’s just a need little trick from The Whisky Exchange’s marketing people, no?
+I mean, that’s just a neat little trick from The Whisky Exchange’s marketing people, no?
 It’s from an undisclosed distillery, but one final bit of information on this release: it matured in first-fill bourbon casks.

 April Fool’s Speyside Whisky 30 Years (51.7%, The Whisky Exchange, 869 bts.)